foxsofter/flutter_thrio/README.md

 - Register observers for the life cycle of pages
 - Register observers for the route actions of pages
 - Hide native navigation bar for flutter pages
+- Supports custom transition animation on the Flutter side

 ## Getting started